Healthy Homes Assessment Hastings Central

 building insulation inspection

-A warm dry house is an ideal house
+A cozy dry home is an ideal house

 Insulation Hastings Central

-Insulation needs to be in compliance with the R-values required for your area
+Insulation needs to meet the R-values required for your area

-• Zone 2 – the remainder part of North Island except Taupo and the Central Plateau – ceiling R 2.9 underfloor R 1.3
+• Zone 2 – the remainder of the North Island except Taupo and the Central Plateau – ceiling R 2.9 and underfloor R 1.3

-• Zone 3 - North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 and underfloor R 1.3
+• Zone 3 Zone 3 North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3 (underfloor R 1.3

-Check out the complete details of this Healthy Homes insulation quality.
+Check out the complete details of the Healthy Homes insulation quality.

 Hastings Central Moisture Ingress & Drainage

-Find out all the details of this Healthy Homes moisture ingress and drainage quality.
+Learn more about The Healthy Homes moisture ingress and drainage quality.

 moisture ingress and drainage inspection